braze-inc/braze-docs/_docs/_hidden/private_betas/multi_language_settings.md

 ## Prerequisites

 In order to edit and manage multi-language support, you must have the "Manage Multi-Language Settings" user permission.
+To add the locale to a message, you'll need permissions for editing campaigns.

 ## Add a locale